 Here's What Really Happened To Mike Holmes

-Mike Holmes never set out to be a TV star and media mogul ... it just turned out that way.
-As a profile in the Canadian newspaper The Globe and Mail recalled, Holmes started off as a contractor in his hometown of Toronto, leading construction crews since he was 19.
+Mike Holmes never set out to be a TV star and media mogul — it just turned out that way.
+Holmes started off as a contractor in his hometown of Toronto, leading construction crews since he was 19.
 A twist of fate put him in front of the camera and his world changed, transforming a blunt, opinionated homebuilder into a television phenomenon whose fame extends far beyond his native Canada.

-In his first (and most iconic) HGTV series "Holmes on Homes" where he rescued harried homeowners by repairing the shoddy work of crappy contractors and amateurish DIY jobs, the Canadian exuded so much personality it could barely be contained within a TV screen.
-More shows followed, making Holmes a constant presence on television and, in the process, a bona fide celebrity; among his many accolades, Holmes is a 2012 recipient of the Queen's Diamond Jubilee Medal and was named Patron of the Royal Canadian Regiment in 2015.
+In his first (and most iconic) HGTV series "Holmes on Homes" where he rescued harried homeowners by repairing the lousy work of shoddy contractors and amateurish DIY jobs, the Canadian exuded so much personality it could barely be contained within a TV screen.
+More shows followed, making Holmes a constant presence on television and, in the process, a bona-fide celebrity; among his many accolades, Holmes is a 2012 recipient of the Queen's Diamond Jubilee Medal and was named Patron of the Royal Canadian Regiment in 2015.
+However, that success has not come without some bumps along the way that ultimately changed the public's perception of him.
+Here's what Mike Holmes is up to now.

 According to Quast, Holmes invited him and crew member Pete Kettlewell to his home for a meeting.
 Holmes laid out his vision to expand his brand; the TV show, he explained, isn't the be-all and end-all, but one prong of a larger enterprise, all with a goal of educating homeowners about the importance of hiring skilled tradespeople to ensure they wouldn't be begging Holmes to fix lousy work down the road.